-12 Tips to Speed Up WordPress Sites
+13 Tips to Speed Up WordPress Sites

-Last modified: May 25, 2026
+Last modified: June 18, 2026

 WordPress site speed matters for two reasons most people already know: Google factors it into rankings, and slow pages lose visitors before they even see your content.
 What is less obvious is how many separate things contribute to a slow load time, and that fixing the right one can make a bigger difference than fixing all the wrong ones.

-At Scan WP, we have worked on WordPress sites across every speed profile.
-Some needed a single change.
-Others needed a full pass through every layer: hosting, caching, images, scripts, and database.
-This guide covers 12 concrete things you can do to speed up a WordPress site, from the easiest plugin installs to the more technical fixes.
+This guide covers 13 concrete things you can do to speed up a WordPress site, from the easiest plugin installs to the more technical fixes.
 Work through them in order, check your speed score between steps, and stop when you are satisfied with the result.

 Here is Our Extensive List of Tips to Speed Up Your WordPress Site

-First, check where you are starting from:
+First, check where you are starting from.

 * This button will show the rest of the post and open up an offer from a vendor